open-feature/java-sdk-contrib/tools/provider-tck/README.md

 tag are mandatory and roll up into nothing, so a provider can fail one while every capability reads `passed`.
 Read `scenarios` to decide whether a provider conforms.

+A capability you declare that **no scenario actually exercised** is left out of `capabilities` entirely rather than reported as `passed`.
+Reporting a green result for a claim nothing examined is the vacuous pass the capability vocabulary exists to eliminate, so the suite says nothing instead.
+That happens two ways:

+- Nothing in the suite carries the tag. `@targeting` and `@caching` are reserved — they are in the vocabulary so it stays aligned with the flagd test harness, but no scenario carries them yet.
+- Every scenario carrying it was skipped for a *different* capability you did not declare.
+Both scenarios in `events.feature` carry `@events` plus one of `@stale` or `@configuration-change`, so declaring `@events` on its own runs neither, and a run that ran neither has demonstrated nothing about `@events`.

+Exercising is therefore counted by execution, not by tag presence.

 ### What identifies a scenario

 A scenario entry is identified by `feature`, `name` **and** `example` together.
 The first two are not